-Meta House begins a collaborative partnership with the Bureau of Milwaukee Child Welfare and the Milwaukee County Children’s Court; this pilot project is intended to keep children safely with mothers who struggle with substance abuse.
+Meta House begins a collaborative partnership with the Bureau of Milwaukee Child Welfare and the Milwaukee County Children’s Court; this pilot project is intended to keep children safely with mothers who struggle with substance use disorders.

-The agency celebrates 50 years of providing comprehensive substance abuse treatment services to Milwaukee families.
+The agency celebrates 50 years of providing comprehensive addiction treatment services to Milwaukee families.